 Mission rules called for an abort if propellants for fewer than 20 seconds of flight remained in the descent stage propellant tanks.
 What if, as Armstrong anxiously sought a safe place to land, flight controllers on Earth had mistakenly estimated an even slimmer propellant margin?
 They might then have done as mission rules dictated and called on Armstrong to abort the Apollo 11 lunar landing.

-If an abort were initiated, the LM's descent stage engine would shut down.
+As soon as an abort was initiated, the LM's descent stage engine would shut down.
 Nearly simultaneously, four explosive bolts linking the descent stage with the ascent stage would fire.
 A fifth pyrotechnic device would drive a guillotine that would cut the wiring umbilical linking the two stages.
 The ascent stage engine would then ignite to propel the astronauts toward lunar orbit.
 The abandoned descent stage, meanwhile, would fall to the lunar surface.

 From abort initiation to ascent stage ignition, the abort procedure - which, apart from occurring at altitude, would duplicate the normal LM ascent stage launch procedure - would last from two to four seconds.
 During that time, the ascent stage would follow the same path as the descent stage; that is, it would fall toward the moon.

-Teixeira assumed that, following an abort during the 45-second period from 65 seconds to 20 seconds before planned touchdown, the four-legged descent stage would strike the moon with enough force to rupture its propellant tanks, while an abort within 20 seconds of planned touchdown - when the descent stage was at or below 100 feet - would leave the descent stage tanks intact.
+Teixeira assumed that, following an abort during the 45-second period from 65 seconds to 20 seconds before planned touchdown, the four-legged descent stage would strike the moon with enough force to rupture its propellant tanks.
+An abort within 20 seconds of planned touchdown - when the descent stage was at or below 100 feet - would leave the descent stage tanks intact.

 Propellant mixing would cause an explosion that would drive gases and fragments of the descent stage outward at several thousand feet per second.
-Teixeira estimated that the blast front would envelope the LM ascent stage less than one-tenth of a second after the explosion.
+Teixeira estimated that gases and debris would envelope the LM ascent stage less than one-tenth of a second after the explosion.

-The extent of the damage this might cause depended mainly on how long the abort procedure would last; that is, how quickly the ascent engine could ignite.
+The extent of the damage this might cause would depend mainly on how long the abort procedure lasted; that is, on how quickly the ascent engine could ignite.
 The faster the ascent engine ignited, the farther away the astronauts would be when the descent stage impacted and exploded.

 For a two-second abort procedure, gas pressure from the explosion would damage the ascent stage if the abort began between 32.6 and 20 seconds before planned touchdown.
 If the two-second abort began between 44 and 20 seconds before planned touchdown, then the ascent stage stood a greater than 20% chance of being struck by a descent stage fragment.